paulosuzart/xstandard/README.rst

 #.
 Maybe put it on top of compojure.
 #.
 Use an xpath to select the node identifyer, not just the attribute named 'name'.
 OK
 #.
 Validate assertions.
 #.
 Execute assertions grouped by path to avoid several queries on the xmldoc.
+OK